Global-Ecosystems-Atlas/gea-sample-data/README.md

 *How can I view the data?*

-* The easiest way to view the data is in the Earth Engine app linked above.
-Make sure to use the layer function (top right corner) to step through the 9 standard data layers of the atlas synthesis map, as well as the standalone data layers.
+* The easiest way to view the data is in the Google Earth Engine app linked above.
+Make sure to use the layer function (top right corner) to step through the 9 standard data layers of the Atlas synthesis map, as well as the standalone data layers.
 * You can also download the .zip files in this repository, unzip them and import them into QGIS or ArcGIS.
 Do note that the geotiff data include multiple bands (similar to a satellite image), so you will need to either extract bands ([ArcGIS](https://pro.arcgis.com/en/pro-app/latest/help/analysis/raster-functions/extract-bands-function.htm)) or simply use the symbology tools to show the unique palette for a classified image.

 ## Contact